mongodb/terraform-provider-mongodbatlas/website/docs/r/auditing.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configuration_type` - Denotes the configuration method for the audit filter.
-Possible values are: NONE - auditing not configured for the project.m FILTER_BUILDER - auditing configured via Atlas UI filter builderm FILTER_JSON - auditing configured via Atlas custom filter or API.
+Possible values are:
+	* NONE - auditing not configured for the project.
+	* FILTER_BUILDER - auditing configured via Atlas UI filter builder.
+	* FILTER_JSON - auditing configured via Atlas custom filter or API.

 ## Import